ricokaloklo/skymap-overlap/README.md

 ### Computing the pairwise overlap between a batch of skymaps
-To compute the pairwise overlap between a batch of skymaps, you can use `compute_overlap_from_skymaps_pipe` which generates a DAG file for you to submit to a HTCondor-compatible cluster to draw (RA, DEC) samples from the probability skymaps and then calculate the overlap.
+To compute the pairwise overlap between a batch of skymaps, you can use `compute_overlap_from_skymaps_pipe` which generates a DAG file for you to submit to a HTCondor-compatible cluster to calculate the overlap.
 The simplest usage is
 ```
 compute_overlap_from_skymaps_pipe --skymap SKYMAP1.fits.gz --skymap SKYMAP2.fits.gz --skymap SKYMAP3.fits.gz